autowarefoundation/autoware-documentation/docs/design/index.md

 ### Autoware concepts

-The [Autoware concepts page](autoware-concepts/index.md) describes the "design philosophy" of Autoware.
-Readers (service providers and all Autoware users) will know the basic concepts underlying Autoware development, such as microautonomy and core/universe architecture.
+The [Autoware concepts page](autoware-concepts/index.md) describes the design philosophy of Autoware.
+Readers (service providers and all Autoware users) will learn the basic concepts underlying Autoware development, such as microautonomy and the Core/Universe architecture.

 ### Autoware architecture

-The [Autoware architecture page](autoware-architecture/index.md) describes an "overview" of each module that composes the Autoware.
-Readers (all Autoware users) will know a high-level picture of how each module that composes Autoware works.
+The [Autoware architecture page](autoware-architecture/index.md) describes an overview of each module that makes up Autoware.
+Readers (all Autoware users) will gain a high-level picture of how each module that composes Autoware works.

 ### Autoware interfaces

-The [Autoware interfaces page](autoware-interfaces/index.md) describes a "detailed" interface of each module that composes the Autoware.
-Readers (intermediate developers) will know how to add a new functionality to Autoware and connect their own modules with the Autoware.
+The [Autoware interfaces page](autoware-interfaces/index.md) describes in detail the interface of each module that makes up Autoware.
+Readers (intermediate developers) will learn how to add new functionality to Autoware and how to integrate their own modules with Autoware.

 ### Configuration management